clemsonciti/workshop-palmetto/_episodes/01-introduction.md

 teaching: 15
 exercises: 0
 keypoints:
-- "Palmetto is a very powerful high-performance computing cluster."
+- "Palmetto is a very powerful high-performance computing cluster"
 ---
 Palmetto is a *supercomputing cluster*: a set of powerful computers that are connected to each other.
 It is built and maintained by Clemson University, and is located off campus, close to Anderson SC, in a dedicated building which is powered by a dedicated power plant.